ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 adopted as the default congestion control algorithm for the TCP implementation in Linux.
-It was already used in a significant fraction of TCP connections over the Internet before being documented in an Informational Internet-Draft in 2015, published as an Informational RFC in 2017 {{?RFC8312}} and then as a Proposed Standard in 2023 {{?RFC9438}}.
+It was already used in a significant fraction of TCP connections over the Internet before being documented in an Informational Internet-Draft in 2015, published as an Informational RFC in 2017 as {{?RFC8312}} and then as a Proposed Standard in 2023 {{?RFC9438}}.

 At the time of writing, BBR is being developed as an internal research project